 You don’t need your sponsorship proposal quite yet.
 I know, leaving the proposal behind feels like walking out of the house without pants on, you’re that exposed, but it’s okay.
 There will come a time for your sponsorship proposal, but it’s not right this second.
 Instead, you want to bring a pencil or pen, some notebook paper, and your winning personality.
 That’s it.

 This first meeting is not about selling or securing a deal.
 It’s about feeling out each other if that hasn’t happened prior.
 More importantly, it’s about discussing the ideas that have just started to blossom between you and the target sponsor when you talked about your assets.

-I recommend going into that first meeting thinking more about funny jokes or other good icebreakers rather than selling.
-You also want to keep your discovery questions at top of mind.
+I recommend going into that first meeting, thinking more about funny jokes or other good icebreakers rather than selling.
+You also want to keep your discovery questions at the top of your mind.
 As the name tells you, discovery questions are queries you ask the target sponsor about their history, their audience, and their goals.

 That link above has more than 30 great discovery questions that you can rely on to get you started.
-Some of them include “are there any ‘must-have’ benefits that you like to see?” and “what are some of your biggest challenges in connecting with customers?”
+Some of them include “Are there any ‘must-have’ benefits that you would like to see?” and “What are some of your biggest challenges in connecting with customers?”

 You can also ask about how customers travel through the target sponsor’s sales funnel or about their engagement methods, or even about the interests and values of their customers.
 All those questions and many more are on the list for your perusal.

 Feel free to read those questions and, if any of the questions spark related ideas, jot down your own discovery questions.
 Depending on what you know and don’t know about the target sponsor, some discovery questions will be more relevant to you than others.

 That’s good because you can’t ask 30 questions of the sponsor.
 Heck, you can’t even ask 10.
 I would recommend picking five to seven must-ask questions and using those.
 Memorizing them is best, but if you must write them down, that’s okay, too.